robert-zaremba/robert-zaremba.github.io/pages/about_me.rst

 More detailed informations about me you can find at my `carreer <http://careers.stackoverflow.com/robertzaremba>`_ profile.

-I'm computer scientist, studied at Wrocław University.
+I'm a system architect and computer scientist, studied at Wrocław University.
+My work interests are about data mining, maths, physics, IT and programming pearls.

 .. raw:: html

-  My work interests are about data mining, maths, physics, IT and programming pearls.
-  In my daily work I'm developing:
+  In my daily work I'm developing and leading:

 * data / web mining
 * automated analysis